Hgoatly/Discover-Skane/testing.md

 - **Expected Result**: All custom markers will be visible.
 When markers are close together, they will appear as a marker cluster.
 - **Actual Result**: All custom markers are visible.
 When markers are close together, they appear as a marker cluster.
 - **Pass/Fail**: Pass.

+      - Screenshot of the Google Maps API map with custom markers and marker clusters clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/main-map-screenshot.jpg" alt="Screenshot of the main map.">